Selection mechanisms in front invasion: Analysis: proof of the marginal stability conjecture

 \subsection{Rigidly propagating fronts: rigorous results and conjectures}

-\textbf{Pushed rigid fronts.} We formulate assumptions that encode the properties of pushed fronts: namely, they should travel faster than the linear spreading speed, and they should be contained in the strong stable manifold of the unstable state, giving rise to marginally stable point spectrum. \begin{definition}[Marginal spectral stability --- pushed fronts] A stationary solution $u_\mathrm{ps}(\xi)$ to~\eqref{e: proofs eqn} with $c=c_\mathrm{ps}$ is a \emph{pushed front} if it is marginally spectrally stable in the following sense: \begin{enumerate} \item \emph{Selected state in the wake:} There is an exponentially stable equilibrium $u_- \in \mathbb{R}^N$ to~\eqref{e: proofs eqn}. \item \emph{Exponential asymptotics:} The front $u_\mathrm{ps}(\xi)$ has the asymptotics
+\textbf{Pushed rigid fronts.} We formulate assumptions that encode the properties of pushed fronts: namely, they should travel faster than the linear spreading speed, and they should be contained in the strong stable manifold of the unstable state, giving rise to marginally stable point spectrum.
+The marginal stability due to point spectrum is the key ingredient that we retain. \begin{definition}[Marginal spectral stability --- pushed fronts] A stationary solution $u_\mathrm{ps}(\xi)$ to~\eqref{e: proofs eqn} with $c=c_\mathrm{ps}$ is a \emph{pushed front} if it is marginally spectrally stable in the following sense: \begin{enumerate} \item \emph{Selected state in the wake:} There is an exponentially stable equilibrium $u_- \in \mathbb{R}^N$ to~\eqref{e: proofs eqn}. \item \emph{Exponential asymptotics:} The front $u_\mathrm{ps}(\xi)$ has the asymptotics

-for some $u_+^0 \in \R^N$ and $\eta > 0$. \item \emph{Minimal marginal spectral stability:} The linearization $\mathcal{L}_\mathrm{ps} = \mathcal{P}(\partial_\xi) + c_\mathrm{ps} \partial_\xi + f'(u_\mathrm{ps}(\xi))$ at $u_\mathrm{ps}(\xi)$ as an operator
+for some $u_+^0 \in \R^N$ and {$\eta_\mathrm{ps}, \eta > 0$}. \item \emph{Minimal marginal spectral stability:} The linearization $\mathcal{L}_\mathrm{ps} = \mathcal{P}(\partial_\xi) + c_\mathrm{ps} \partial_\xi + f'(u_\mathrm{ps}(\xi))$ at $u_\mathrm{ps}(\xi)$ as an operator

-has a single geometrically and algebraically simple eigenvalue at $\lambda = 0$, with eigenfunction $\partial_\xi u_\mathrm{ps}$, and its spectrum is otherwise stable. \end{enumerate} \end{definition}
+has an algebraically simple eigenvalue at $\lambda = 0$, with eigenfunction $\partial_\xi u_\mathrm{ps}$, and its spectrum otherwise has strictly negative real part. \end{enumerate} \end{definition}

+The steep exponential decay of pulled fronts that we noticed in \S\ref{s : FKPPintro} is encoded here somewhat implicitly in spectral assumptions, where the derivative of the front contributes a zero eigenvalue; compare Fig.~\ref{f:nagumophaseportrait}.
+The derivative of the front always gives a pointwise solution to $\mathcal{L}_\mathrm{ps} u = 0$, but whether this solution is a genuine eigenfunction in the weighted space depends on the exponential decay rate of the front.
 We note that this definition encodes spectral stability in a fixed exponentially weighted space, which is typical but not necessary --- pointwise stability may hold despite unstable spectrum~\cite{FayeHolzerScheelSiemer}.
 For a rigid pushed front, the only neutral spectrum is an isolated simple eigenvalue, with the essential spectrum separated by a finite spectral gap.
 Hence, using classical semigroup methods~\cite{Henry,Satt1977}, one obtains the following stability result.